 Whether you are a yoga teacher or a dedicated lifelong practitioner, cultivating and sustaining the habit of daily practice is an integral part of moving from “doing” yoga to being yoga, allowing it to permeate your life, to move from the mat into every aspect of your life.

 For many of us, developing and sustaining a home practice can be challenging.
-Over the past many months, most of us have had to move our practice—like everything else—into our homes.
+Over the past two years, most of us have had to move our practice—like everything else—into our homes.
 This course is about re-igniting or sustaining this home practice and exploring ways to make it your own.